Robertas-Ba/joymakerGame/README.md

 # To Do
 <pre>
 fix bads ai
-fix shooting from top left corner fix progression bar add fx and animations
+fix not shooting from heart
+fix progression bar
+add fx and animations
 </pre>